 2. Kubernetes Security, Compliance & Benchmarks

-Following are the generic security considerations.
+Following are the generic Kubernetes security best practices.

 - Understand the compliance requirements and security benchmarks as per your organization’s policy.
 If you are using managed services, make sure it complies with the organization’s compliance policies.

-- Accessing the container registries securely.
+- Access container registries securely.

 3. Kubernetes Cluster Access